nicolaspatino/ComputacionCuantica/README.md

 * **Revisar si es unitaria:** permite identificar si una matriz es unitaria
 * **Revisar si es Hermitian:** permite identificar si una matriz es hermitian
 * **Producto tensor.:** calcula el producto tensor en matrices de numeros complejos
+#

+ # simulación de lo clásico a lo cuántico
+ * **retos de programacion :**
+    * **Programming drill 3.1.1 :** program that performs our little marble experiment.
+The program should allow the user to enter a              Boolean matrix that describes the

+ways that marbles move.
+Make sure that the matrix follows our requirement.
+The user should also be permitted to enter a starting state of how many marbles are on each

+vertex.
+Then the user enters how many time clicks she wants to proceed.
+The com- puter should then calculate and output the state of the system after those time clicks.

+We will make changes to this program later in the chapter.

 ### Pruebas 🛠️